In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

 `LCL` | Lane Change to the Left
 `LCR` | Lane Change to the Right

-The transition between the states id regulated by cost function that will privilege KL with respect to LCL with respect to LCR.
+* The transition between the states id regulated by cost function that will privilege KL with respect to LCL with respect to LCR.
-Stayning in a lane will be penalised if a reduction in speed is needed; lane changes will be penalised if there is a risk of collision.
+* Stayning in a lane will be penalised if a reduction in speed is needed; lane changes will be penalised if there is a risk of collision.
+* The risk of collision in case of lane change is evaluated calculating the distance between the points of a lane change trajectory and the projected trajectories for the non-Ego vehicles.
+These distance is then compared to a reference distance that depends on the speed of the Ego vehicle, being 10 meters when the vehicle is at the reference speed of 49.5 MPH.
+* In case the vehicle is in the leftmost/rightmost lane, only LCR/LCL changes are allowed, respectively.

 ## Trajectory Definition
 The definition of the trajectories makes use of what explained in the Udacity [video](https://www.youtube.com/watch?v=7sI3VHFPP0w&feature=emb_logo) supporting the project.